 Living with OCD

-Although many people experience minor obsessions (e.g. worrying about leaving the gas on, or if the door is locked) and compulsions (e.g. rituals, like avoiding the cracks in the pavement), these don’t significantly interfere with their daily lives, or are short-lived.
+Although many people experience minor obsessions (e.g. worrying about leaving the gas on, or if the door is locked) and compulsions (e.g. rituals, like avoiding the cracks in the pavement), these do not significantly interfere with their daily lives, or are short-lived.

 If you experience OCD, your obsessions and compulsions will cause you considerable fear and distress.
 They will also take up a significant amount of time, and disrupt your ability to carry on with your day-to-day to life, including doing daily chores, going to work, or maintaining relationships with friends and family.

-Many people with OCD experience feelings of shame and loneliness which often stop them from seeking help, particularly if they experience distressing thoughts about subjects such as religion, sex or violence.
-This means that many people try to cope with OCD alone, until the symptoms are so severe they can’t hide them anymore.
+Many people with OCD experience feelings of shame and loneliness, which often stop them from seeking help, particularly if they experience distressing thoughts about subjects such as religion, sex or violence.
+This means that many people try to cope with OCD alone, until the symptoms are so severe that they cannot hide them anymore.

-OCD is also known to have a close association with depression, and some people find obsessions appear or get worse when they are depressed.
+OCD is also known to have a close association with depression, and some people find that obsessions appear, or get worse, when they are depressed.